JuliaLang/julia/doc/stdlib/constants.rst

 Constants
 =========

-.. data:: nothing
+.. variable:: nothing

+   ..
+Docstring generated from Julia source

-   The singleton instance of type ``Void``, used by convention when there is no value to return (as in a C ``void`` function).
+   The singleton instance of type ``Void``\ , used by convention when there is no value to return (as in a C ``void`` function).
 Can be converted to an empty ``Nullable`` value.

-.. data:: OS_NAME
+.. variable:: OS_NAME

+   ..
+Docstring generated from Julia source

    A symbol representing the name of the operating system.
-Possible values are ``:Linux``, ``:Darwin`` (OS X), or ``:Windows``.
+Possible values are ``:Linux``\ , ``:Darwin`` (OS X), or ``:Windows``\ .

-.. data:: PROGRAM_FILE
+.. variable:: PROGRAM_FILE

+   ..
+Docstring generated from Julia source

    A string containing the script name passed to Julia from the command line.
 Note that the script name remains unchanged from within included files.
-Alternatively see :data:`@__FILE__`.
+Alternatively see :data:`@__FILE__`\ .

-.. data:: ARGS
+.. variable:: ARGS

+   ..
+Docstring generated from Julia source

    An array of the command line arguments passed to Julia, as strings.

-.. data:: C_NULL
+.. variable:: C_NULL

+   ..
+Docstring generated from Julia source

    The C null pointer constant, sometimes used when calling external code.

-.. data:: CPU_CORES
+.. variable:: CPU_CORES

+   ..
+Docstring generated from Julia source

    The number of CPU cores in the system.

-.. data:: WORD_SIZE
+.. variable:: WORD_SIZE

+   ..
+Docstring generated from Julia source

    Standard word size on the current machine, in bits.

-.. data:: VERSION
+.. variable:: VERSION

+   ..
+Docstring generated from Julia source

    An object describing which version of Julia is in use.

-.. data:: LOAD_PATH
+.. variable:: LOAD_PATH

+   ..
+Docstring generated from Julia source

    An array of paths (as strings) where the ``require`` function looks for code.

-.. data:: JULIA_HOME
+.. variable:: JULIA_HOME

+   ..
+Docstring generated from Julia source

    A string containing the full path to the directory containing the ``julia`` executable.

-.. data:: ANY
+.. variable:: ANY

+   ..
+Docstring generated from Julia source

-   Equivalent to ``Any`` for dispatch purposes, but signals the compiler to skip code generation specialization for that field
+   Equivalent to ``Any`` for dispatch purposes, but signals the compiler to skip code generation specialization for that field.

 See also: